alexmyczko/autoexec.bat/Documents/debian-packaging.md

 `debian/install`	files to be installed `debian/manpages`	manpage(s) to be installed

+You will find `licensecheck -r . | grep -v UNKNOWN` useful during the writing of `debian/copyright`.

 `$ debuild`

 When things are built you should check the package using